andrewgdotcom/poshlib/README.md

 * getopt (extended)
 * ssh (ControlMaster support required, rposh module only)

-Note that extended getopt is not shipped with MacOS, and must be installed via e.g. MacPorts.
+Note that extended getopt is not shipped with MacOS, and must be installed via e.g. MacPorts or Homebrew.

 Currently only Bash 4+ is well supported.